 The total Health Care Cost in the U.S. in 2009 was about $2,500,000,000,000 (two point five trillion dollars).
 This number came from http://articles.latimes.com/2010/feb/04/nation/la-na-healthcare4-2010feb04.

-The total Health Care Cost now in America is now running at the rate of $2,700,000,000,000 (two point seven trillion dollars).
+The total Health Care Cost in 2011 in America is now running at the rate of $2,700,000,000,000 (two point seven trillion dollars).
 This number came from a magazine article I read not too long ago.

 Total health care spending in America is expected to nearly double to $4.6 trillion dollars in 2020, from $2.6 trillion dollars in 2010.

 Health care spending per capita in America is forecast to increase to $13,708 in 2020 from $8,327 in 2010.

 The numbers in the above two paragraphs came from http://money.cnn.com/2011/07/28/news/economy/healthcare_spending_forecast/index.htm.

 In a magazine article I read not too long ago, they had an even higher number of $8650 per person being spent on health care in 2011 in the U.S.